seveibar/jac-format/README.md

 | friends.0 |      | Stacy | Rufus      |          |
 | friends.1 |      | Paul  | Mr. Fluffs | Whimpers |

 If "\*" are replaced by the smallest index in the path segment that's not already taken.
+There are two appropriate syntaxes, "[\*]" or ".\*"

 ## Pros & Cons